 Domestic First Class on American is generally nothing to write home about.
 You get a little extra legroom, a meal, and free alcohol, but the seat is nothing special, usually just a “cradle”-type seat – the notable exception being transcontinental routes such as Los Angeles to New York, which features the ritzy Airbus A321T lie-flat product.
-Occasionally, though, you can luck out on shorter routes when your flight is assigned a larger plane featuring an international configuration, meaning you get a big, comfy seat, even if only for a few hours.
-This is most common on hub-to-hub routes such as DFW to Chicago, Los Angeles, and Miami, where American will sometimes schedule a 767, 777, or even a rogue 787 Dreamliner on select flights.
+Occasionally, though, you might luck out on shorter routes when your flight features a larger plane with an international configuration.
+This gets you get a big, comfy seat, even if only for a few hours.
+This is most common on hub-to-hub routes such as DFW to Chicago, Los Angeles, and Miami.
+On these routes, American sometimes schedules a 767, 777, or even a rogue 787 Dreamliner on select flights.

-Such an opportunity presented itself on my most recent flight from LA, when the Sunday afternoon schedule presented multiple options on the 767-300.
+Such an opportunity presented itself on my most recent flight from LA.
+The Sunday afternoon schedule presented multiple options on the 767-300.
 The advance purchase buy-up to First on the way home was compelling, and the times worked well, so I booked one of the 763s to enjoy a fancy ride home.
-My buns could use the break from the uncomfortable slimline seats used in the A321 that typically plies this route, anyway.
+My buns could use the break from the uncomfortable slimline seats used in the usual A321, anyway.

 American Airlines (AA) Flight 2388